 The best time to visit Miami, FL, is in the spring months, between mid-February and May.
-These months fall on the edge of Miami’s peak winter tourism season, offering smaller crowds and lower prices.
+These months fall on the edge of Miami’s peak winter tourism season, which, from our experience, offers smaller crowds and lower prices.

 The weather in Miami during these months is pleasant, too.
-Average temperatures in spring hover around the mid-70s, avoiding the uncomfortable peaks of the hot and humid summer months.
-(And, of course, hurricane season!)
+We see average temperatures in spring hover around the mid-70s, avoiding the uncomfortable peaks of the hot & humid summer months and hurricane season.
+(Which we’d recommend avoiding, of course!)

-While Miami is mostly a year-round travel destination, it’s not as simple as just packing your bags and sliding into South Beach.
-Learn the nuances of exactly when to go to Miami with this complete weather guide by season and by month!
+While we think Miami is mostly a year-round travel destination, it’s not as simple as just packing your bags and sliding into South Beach.
+Learn the nuances of exactly when to go to Miami with our complete weather guide, including our recommended seasons to visit and our favorite months..

 Weather in Miami